PaulAndreRada/craneo/README.md

 ```

-#More coming soon
+##More coming soon

-Created by Paul Rada & Licensed under MIT
+Created and maintained by Paul Rada & Licensed under MIT